-“Does it have to go through FINRA versus can it be in a district court, state court or federal court?
+“Does it have to go through FINRA or can it be in a district court, state court, or federal court?
 This is typically a cut-and-dry process, but there are nuances to every situation where you potentially could make the argument that you fall outside of the purview or domain of FINRA and can initiate litigation in a court of law.”

 As the FINRA rules explain, “FINRA is authorized by Congress to protect America’s investors by making sure the broker-dealer industry operates fairly and honestly.”
 An investor who has a dispute with their broker or brokerage firm may go through FINRA’s dispute resolution process.

 “If you are required to go through FINRA’s dispute resolution process, then there’s not a whole lot of wiggle room on next steps,” Dayhoff adds.
-“There’s the procedure that governs that whole process, and that differs than being just in a courtroom with one judge.”
+“There’s the procedure that governs the whole process, and that differs from being in a courtroom with one judge.”